rigetti/pyquil/docs/source/getting_started.rst

 -----------

 To ensure that your installation is working correctly, try running the following Python commands interactively.
-First, import the ``pyquil`` module (which constructs quantum programs) and the ``forest`` module (which allows connections to the Rigetti QVM).
+First, import the ``quil`` module (which constructs quantum programs) and the ``forest`` module (which allows connections to the Rigetti QVM).
 We will also import some basic gates for pyQuil.